-A rate "lock" or "commitment" is a lender's promise to freeze a certain interest rate and a particular number of points for you for a specified period during your application process.
-This keeps you from working through your whole application process and discovering at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a specific number of points for you for a specified period during your application process.
+This prevents you from getting through your entire application process and learning at the end that the interest rate has gone up.

-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer period typically costing more.
-You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter period
+Rate lock periods can vary in length, between 15 to 60 days, with the longer period typically costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would with a shorter span of time

-There are more ways to get a good rate, besides agreeing to a shorter rate lock period.
-A larger down payment will give you a better interest rate, since you'll be starting out with a good deal of equity.
-You might choose to pay points to reduce your interest rate over the loan term, meaning you pay more initially.
-To many people, this is a good option..
+There are other ways to get a better rate, in addition to agreeing to a shorter rate lock period.
+A bigger down payment will result in a lower interest rate, since you'll have a good deal of equity from the beginning.
+You may choose to pay points to improve your interest rate over the life of the loan, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
+You will pay more up front, but you will come out ahead, especially if you don't refinance early.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.